Enabling Generative Design Tools with LLM Agents for Mechanical Computation Devices: A Case Study: Reflection, Discussion Future Work

-The process of debugging agents also greatly differs from software debugging.
-In the process of debugging an agent, pinpointing problems is often vague, unlike software debugging where specific lines of code with issues is possible to be identified.
-Developers need to continuously practice to identify the agents' erroneous behaviors and gradually adjust and improve the library and instructions.
-For instance, if the agent consistently overlooks certain functions of the device, additional relevant knowledge might need to be supplemented; if an agent's designs exceed the device's capabilities, new restrictions could be added; if an agent misuses a certain design space elements due to misunderstanding, it's necessary to check if the expressions caused confusion, etc.
+The process of debugging agents differs significantly from code debugging.
+In agent debugging, identifying problems can be less straightforward, as issues are often not specifically pinpointed to lines of faulty code \cite{liu2024towards}.
+Instead, developers must observe the agent's behaviors, gradually adjusting and refining the Library and Instructions.
+For example, if the agent consistently overlooks certain device functions, additional relevant knowledge may need to be added.
+If the agent's designs exceed the device's capabilities, new restrictions should be implemented.
+If the agent misinterprets a design element, it's important to review whether unclear expressions caused the confusion.

-In summary, the process of configuring and debugging the agent is essentially iterative and optimization-focused, akin to writing and revising a manual.
-Through precise knowledge libraries and clear operational instructions, as well as meticulous debugging of agent behavior, the performance and applicability of the GDT can be enhanced.
+In summary, configuring and debugging the agent is an iterative, optimization-focused process, similar to writing and refining a manual.
+By developing efficient knowledge libraries, providing clear operational instructions, and carefully debugging agent behavior, the performance and applicability of the GDT can be improved.